Investment Weekly: Are we in a bubble?

 This week

 For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector or security.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
+Index returns assume reinvestment of all distributions and do not reflect fees or expenses.
+You cannot invest directly in an index.
 Source: HSBC Asset Management.
-Data as at 7.30am UK time 10 April 2026.
+Data as at 7.30am UK time 05 June 2026.

 Market review